 Elder abuse is rarely reported, so it is important to understand the different types and signs of abuse.
-State Attorney General Offices are seeing an increase of medical malpractice and nursing home abuse lawsuits brought by nursing home law firms.
+State Attorney General Offices are seeing an increase in medical malpractice and nursing home abuse lawsuits brought by nursing home law firms.

 Elder abuse law defines such abuse nursing home residents as:

 - Physical abuse: The use of force, intentionally or otherwise that results in serious injury (like broken bones), physical pain, or impairment.

 - Neglect: The failure of the caregiver to fulfill his or her obligations or duties.
 The effects of neglect are displayed most often in the form of malnutrition, medication errors, weight loss, and poor hygiene.

 - Emotional abuse: The use of verbal or nonverbal acts that instill fear or distress.

 - Sexual abuse: Non-consensual sexual contact of any kind can be considered sexual assault of older adults in nursing facilities.